hdtodd/ISM_Emulator/README.md

 To implement the transmission of sensor data using the protocol of one of the specific devices:

 *  Connect your components:
 *  You can use either I2C or SPIO to connect to a BME 68x board.
-The program expects to use I2C.
+The program defaults to I2C.
 If your BME 68x board and your Arudino-compatible microcontroller both have STEMMA or QWIIC connectors, connect your BME board to your Arudino compatible that way.
 If not, you'll use 4 wires to connect your BME to your Arduino-compatible:

 	*  Connect the BME Vin to the power supply,  3-5V.
 After confirming that your BME board has integrated 3.3V-5V level-shifting, use the same voltage that the microcontroller logic uses..
 For most Arduinos, that is 5V.
 For 3.3V logic devices, use 3.3V
 	*  Connect the BME GND to common power/data ground